rikiya-ohashi/ooservo/README.md

-# TekuteruServo (Serial Servo)
+# TekuteruServo

 TekuteruServo is a serial servo motor that feels just like a standard SG90 but offers near-infinite rotation and precise position control.

 Key features include multi-turn positioning (±5.96 million rotations), ±1° angular accuracy, adjustable speeds up to 900 deg/s, and real-time position feedback.
-While maintaining the same physical dimensions and wiring as the SG90, it supports the same programming methods as the standard Arduino Servo library.
+While maintaining the same physical dimensions and wiring as the SG90, it supports the same programming interface as the standard Arduino Servo library.

 > **⚠ Important Compatibility Note:**
 > This library uses a dedicated serial protocol.
 It is **not** a PWM-based servo library and is **incompatible** with standard servos (like the SG90).
-Conversely, the standard `Servo.h` library cannot be used to control TekuteruServo.
+This incompatibility goes both ways — the standard Servo.h library cannot control TekuteruServo either.

-The TekuteruServo hardware can be purchased here: [**Buy TekuteruServo**](https://tekuteru.handcrafted.jp/items/121327019)
+**The TekuteruServo hardware can be purchased here:** [**Buy TekuteruServo**](https://tekuteru.handcrafted.jp/items/121327019)

 ## Table of Contents